zhumingcheng697/BackstopJS-Test/README.md

     $ npm run combine
     ```

-    > You can also pass in the browser environments for which to combine the reports in the CLI.
+    > You can also pass in the browser environments for which to combine the reports in the command.
     > ```
     > $ node combine-reports.js chromium firefox
     > ```